hugovk/slackbot/CONTRIBUTING.md

 - SLACKBOT_TEST_CHANNEL
 - SLACKBOT_TEST_PRIVATE_CHANNEL

 You must also set `Limit concurrent jobs` to `1`.
-If you don't, you will see false positives/failures, especially in the test cases that verify slackbot's ability to automatically reconnect on disconnection.
+If you don't, you will see false positives/failures, especially in the test cases that verify Slackbot's ability to automatically reconnect on disconnection.